 How about an eco-friendly alternative to parasols?
 I love the idea that OBB Kate presented of using these see-through biodegradable umbrellas.

-I also ran across this post featuring these lovely bouquet alternatives.
+Check out this post featuring these lovely bouquet alternatives.

 Having a winter wedding?
 Why not carry a muff instead of a bouquet?
 It's warm and fuzzy and totally practical, plus think about how much fun it would be to toss!
 [Editor's note from Ariel: plus, you get to make muff jokes non-stop.
 And who doesn't like muff jokes at a wedding!?]